daltoniam/Starscream/README.md

 ## Requirements

-Starscream works with iOS 7/OSX 10.9 or above.
-It is recommended to use iOS 8/10.10 or above for CocoaPods/framework support.
+Starscream works with iOS 8/10.10 or above for CocoaPods/framework support.
 To use Starscream with a project targeting iOS 7, you must include all Swift files directly in your project.

 ## Installation